rooseve/WebImageView/README.md

 - Import this project.
 - Make WebImageView a Library project: right click the WebImageView project name, select **Android** in the left properties list, and on the right panel, check **Is Library**
-- Add it to other projects: still right click the project name and find the Android property panel, this time, click the add button, which will show a project list, just select the WebImageView project.
+- Add it to other projects: still right click the project name which needs WebImageView, find the Android property panel, and this time, click the Add button in the Library part, which will show a project list, just select the WebImageView project.

 Or copy **webimageview.jar** in the WebImageView's **bin** folder, to the **libs** folder of projects where needs WebImageView.